SC5/sc5-styleguide/README.md

 Path to file that defines custom UI color overrides using SASS variables.
 See all possible variables [here](https://github.com/SC5/sc5-styleguide/blob/master/lib/app/sass/_styleguide_variables.scss).

+The directory of of customColors file is included to SASS `includePaths` so it is possible to `@import` also external stylesheets.

 Internal styles could be overriden by defining new styles inside the `styleguide_custom_styles` mixin.
 This mixin is added to the end of the application stylesheet.

 <a name="option-filesConfig"></a>